pivotal/docs-tap/scst-scan/install-prisma-integration.hbs.md

     Where:

     - `PRISMA-TOKEN-SECRET` is the name of your Prisma token secret.
-    - `MY-APPS` is the namespace you want to use.
+    - `APP-NAME` is the namespace you want to use.
     - `BASE64-PRISMA-API-TOKEN` is the name of your base64 encoded Prisma API token.

-1. Apply the Prisma secret YAML file by running:
+2. Apply the Prisma secret YAML file by running:

     ```console
     kubectl apply -f YAML-FILE